a099954/ABC-Program/Notes/Running notes.md

 2. Lost at SQL might be better fit
 3. Maybe update tables?
 4.  maybe move aggregates to week 2 of sql
+5.  add moving average to stats sql script

+## writing for purpose and understanding
+1. Look at your analytic report and rewrite it
+2.